Skip to main content

 How long can a solenoid be energized?

-Solenoids have a maximum ON time for a given duty cycle, wattage and power input.
-For example, if a solenoid is energized for one second out of four (25% duty cycle), its ON time is one second, which will cause no damage.
+Solenoids actually have a maximum "ON" time, which depends on their specific duty cycle, wattage, and power input.
+For instance, if you energize a solenoid for just one second out of every four (that's a 25% duty cycle), that one-second "ON" time won't cause any damage.
+It's all about balance.

 Author